General Questions

 Having the freedom to study at any of these six designated times throughout the year allows you to plan ahead and choose study periods that suit you to help you balance your work and personal commitments.
 With a new intake commencing every two months, you have the option of accelerating or slowing down the pace of your study, depending on your circumstances.

-Study period dates apply to higher education subjects only.
+Study period dates apply to higher education courses and subjects only.
 Click here to view our higher education study dates and deadlines for the upcoming year.

 If you’re completing a vocational education course or qualification, you can commence your studies at any time on enrolment.
 Courses, qualifications or subjects will need to be completed within the duration period stated on the individual course web page.
 The course duration commences the day you enrol and activate a vocational education course or subject.
 You’ll be notified of your course end date on enrolment.
 You can also find this information in your KapLearn subject room.